Athletics at the 1976 Summer Olympics – Women's pentathlon

 All of the leaders were matched against each other in the final heat.
 After the point scoring was calculated, Siegl and Laser had finished =1st with 4745 points, with Pollak 3rd with 4740 points.
 Siegl was awarded the gold medal on the basis of having scored more points than Laser in three of the five events (100 metres hurdles, long jump and 200 metres).
 Had Pollak run the 200 metres in 23.58 instead of 23.64, then she would have won the gold medal.
 While Siegl jumped from seventh to first in one event, Tkachenko had the misfortune of dropping from first to fifth in less than 25 seconds.
 She would go on to lead the Soviet podium sweep four years later in Moscow.

 Results

+The best result for each event is highlighted in yellow.